What is the impact of heat loads on a refuge chamber, and why does it need to be considered?

-For permanent refuge chambers, the heat transferred through the refuge chamber entry wall structure (steel or concrete) to the outside atmosphere, and from the air inside the refuge chamber into surrounding strata walls are examined.
-The starting relative humidity is assumed and the increase is calculated based on the assumption that each occupant produces 1.5L of moisture per day (from MSHA 30 CFR Refuge Alternative Simulated Testing).
+For permanent refuge chambers, the heat transferred through the refuge chamber entry wall structure (steel or concrete) to the outside atmosphere.
+From the air inside the refuge chamber into surrounding strata walls are examined.
+The starting relative humidity is assumed, and the increase is calculated based on the assumption that each occupant produces 1.5L of moisture per day (from MSHA 30 CFR Refuge Alternative Simulated Testing).

 Internal Heat Load

-MineARC’s Production Pre-Build automatically calculates the size of the air conditioner required using the calculated internal heat load and cooling data supplied by Mitsubishi.
-The internal heat load takes into account metabolic heat, electric heat, and the heat from the soda lime chemical reaction in the CO2 scrubber.
+MineARC’s Production Pre-Build automatically calculates the air conditioner’s size required using the calculated internal heat load and cooling data supplied by Mitsubishi.
+The internal heat load considers metabolic heat, electric heat, and the heat from the soda-lime chemical reaction in the CO2 scrubber.

-The total sensible heat load is 1,816W and the total latent heat is 740W for a 20 person Standard Design MineSAFE chamber.
-To ensure that both the sensible and latent cooling requirements can be adequately met, the heat loads are compared against both the sensible and latent cooling capacities for the air conditioners.
+The total sensible heat load is 1,816W, and the total latent heat is 740W for a 20 person Standard Design MineSAFE chamber.
+To ensure that both the sensible and latent cooling requirements can be adequately met, the heat loads are compared against both the air conditioners’ sensible and latent cooling capacities.

-Referring to Figure 6, the total sensible heat load is 1,816W and the total latent heat is 740W for a 20 person Standard Design MineSAFE chamber.
-To ensure that both the sensible and latent cooling requirements can be adequately met, the heat loads are compared against both the sensible and latent cooling capacities for the air conditioners.
+Referring to Figure 6, the total sensible heat load is 1,816W, and the total latent heat is 740W for a 20 person Standard Design MineSAFE chamber.
+To ensure that both the sensible and latent cooling requirements can be adequately met, the heat loads are compared against both the air conditioners’ sensible and latent cooling capacities.

-Referring to Figure 7, for a 20 person refuge chamber a 2,600W air conditioner is sufficient for the sensible heat load, but not adequate for the latent.
-The selected air conditioner is, therefore, the MUZ-A12NA, which provides 2,569W of sensible cooling capacity and 950W of latent cooling capacity.
+Referring to Figure 7, for a 20 person refuge chamber, a 2,600W air conditioner is sufficient for the sensible heat load, but not adequate for the latent.
+Therefore, the selected air conditioner is the MUZ-A12NA, which provides 2,569W of sensible cooling capacity and 950W of latent cooling capacity.

-It is important to note that the calculations do not take into account heat being absorbed from the external atmosphere.
+It is important to note that the calculations do not consider heat being absorbed from the external atmosphere.
 As mentioned previously, for cases where the external temperature is likely to be higher than the internal, the refuge structure requires insulation.